harrkout/harrkout/README.md

 </br>

 <br>
 Embedded Engineer with passion for exploring Microcontrollers, Microprocessors, RTOS, SoC, SiP and more.
-I enjoy crafting innovative solutions that blend hardware and software to drive advancements in embedded systems.Embedded
+I enjoy crafting innovative solutions that blend hardware and software to drive advancements in embedded systems.
 </br>

 #